g3w-suite/g3w-admin/docs/index.rst

 - **Front-end geographic portal:** access to information, thematic groups and WebGis services

-- **Caching Module:** tile caching module for single layer powerd by TileStache4
+- **Caching Module:** tile caching module for single layer powered by TileStache4

 Through the web interface of the G3W-SUITE framework it is possible to: